bflaven/ia_usages/ia_seo_ia_semantic_breadcrumb_webmcp/_prompt/035_ia_seo_ia_categories_issue_wp_editorial.md

+## PROMPT_3
+At the bottom, just keep the pagination on the right.
+Remove the button actions.
+So, button actions will be only top with also pagination.

+## PROMPT_2
+I need a better UX for the plugin `Breadcrumb Migration Version Version 1.34.0`, through use, I discovered that the plugin needs improvements.
+Here are the changes needed that should take into account these observations.

+1. The bottom class="tablenav bottom bm-desc-tablenav" is floating in terms of UX, put it in the proper way.
+For the bottom, put the pagination first and below, put the action buttons.
+The top stuff is OK.

 ## PROMPT_1

 I need a better UX for the plugin `Breadcrumb Migration Version Version 1.33.0`, through use, I discovered that the plugin needs improvements.
 Here are the changes needed that should take into account these observations.